MicrosoftDocs/common-data-model-and-service/powerapps/create-cdm-database.md

 # Create a Common Data Model database
 You can create a database and build apps using the Common Data Model as a data store.
 You can create your own custom entities, or use the predefined entities.
 If you want to create a database in an environment, you have to be an administrator and have the proper license assigned to you.

-There are three options for creating a database:
+There are three ways to create database:
 + In the Admin Portal.
 + In the Maker Portal.
 + In the Entities pane.